 Rule 12.
-Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue, or other method.
+Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue, or another method.

 Rule 13.
 Mechanical enhancements or motion elements that add motion to the diorama are acceptable and encouraged.
-For example, marry-go-rounds, doors, elevators, gears, marbles going down a channel, flapping wings, animatronics etc. If included Judges should be able to use them and instructions should be provided for operation either in the story or on a separate page.
+For example, merry-go-rounds, doors, elevators, gears, marbles going down a channel, flapping wings, animatronics etc. If included Judged should be able to use them and instructions should be provided for operation either in the story on on a seperate page.

+provided for operation either in the story on on a seperate page.
 Rule 14.
 Artistic designs should be displayed in visual arts.
 Rule 15.
-The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display, additionally the display case should have the exhibitor's information attached to it as well, as the top part of the case may be separated from the display.
+The Exhibitor's Name(s) and County or District must be tagged or labeled in a prominent location on the display, additionally the display case should have the exhibitor's information attached to it as well, as the top part of the case may be separated from the display.

 Rule 16.
 Each exhibit must include an Architectural Block Construction information packet.
 Entry of just a packet without an accompanying exhibit is not a sufficient exhibit.

 Rule 17.
-Each exhibitor is required to complete the "4-H STEM Architectural Block Construction exhibit Information Form" which is available through your local K-State Research and Extension Office or at www.STEM4KS.com.
-This form must be attached to the outside of a 10" by 13" manila envelope.
+Each exhibitor is required to complete the "4-H Architectural Block Construction Exhibit Information Form" which is available through you local K-State Research and Extension Office or at www.STEM4KS.com.
+This form must be attached to the outside of a 10" x 13" manila envelope.
 All revisions of forms previously released for the STEM devision dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year.

 Rule 18.
-Each exhibit information packet should include the following items:
+Each exhibit information packed should include the following items:

-a.
-1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or complete state, these help in determining where a part might go in case something comes loose.
+A. 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or complete state, these help in determining where a part might go in case something comes loose.

-b.
-If appropriate operating instructions for mechanical portions of the diorama.
+B. If appropriate operating instructions for mechanical portions of the diorama.